-- 19th century, mathematicians questioned the legitimacy of the entire deductive process used to prove theorems in mathematics since they discovered the paradoxes - The Sophist's Paradox. - A Sophist is sued for his tuition by the school that educated him. - He argues that he must win, since, if he loses, the school didn't educate him well enough, and doesn't deserve the money. - The school argues that he must lose, since, if he wins, he was educated well enough and therefore should pay for it. - Russell's paradox (1902) - Consider the set A of all those sets X such that X is not a member of X. - Clearly, by definition, A is a member of A if and only if A is not a member of A. So, - if A is a member of A, then A is also not a member of A - If A is not a member of A, then A is a member of A - In a formal way, consider the set $T=\{ S \mid S \notin S \}$ - Then $T \in T \leftrightarrow T \notin T$ (a contradiction)
+- 19th century, mathematicians questioned the legitimacy of the entire deductive process used to prove theorems in mathematics since they discovered the paradoxes - A Cretan philosopher says that "All Cretan people are liars" ??? - The Sophist's Paradox. - A Sophist is sued for his tuition by the school that educated him. - He argues that he must win, since, if he loses, the school didn't educate him well enough, and doesn't deserve the money. - The school argues that he must lose, since, if he wins, he was educated well enough and therefore should pay for it.

+Russell's paradox (1902)

+- Consider the set A of all those sets X such that X is not a member of X. - Clearly, by definition, A is a member of A if and only if A is not a member of A. So, - if A is a member of A, then A is also not a member of A - If A is not a member of A, then A is a member of A - In a formal way, consider the set $T=\{ S | S \notin S \}$ - Intro. to Logic Then $T \in T \leftrightarrow T \notin T$ (a contradiction)